alexzhang1030/effso-rules/README.md

-# effso-config
+# effso rules

-My opinionated effso-config.
+My opinionated effso rules.

 - `starter`: Some config that I need to write when initing a new project.